open-ephys/bonsai-onix1-docs/articles/hardware/rhs2116/gui.md

 and the corresponding waveforms will be plotted in the main window; any channels that are not selected will not be plotted.

-### Zoom and pan limits
+### Zoom

 When zooming in and out, there are limits in both directions.
 The probe can only be zoomed out to the point that the entire probe is visible within the panel and no more.
 Similarly, while zooming in the probe will not zoom in past a certain point.

-In addition to the absolute zoom limits, the panel will automatically shift the probe to ensure it is always in view.
-This is handled each time the probe is zoomed or panned.
+There are no limits to where you can pan the probe, meaning that it is possible to lose track of the probe.
+If it is ever needed to get the probe back in the center of the plot, press on the <kbd>Reset Zoom</kbd> button.

 ## Define Stimuli